timmcginley/41936/Tools/DesignGrid.md

 *

 ## A new design and analysis framework
-To address these challenges we propose a lightweight framework called the 'Design Grid' to help simplify the design and analysis of buildings into 16 elements.
+To address these challenges we propose a lightweight framework called the 'Design Grid' to help simplify the design and analysis of buildings.
+Designs progress from top to bottom and left to right.
+The grid does not differentiate between disciplines but instead focuses on 16 conceptual elements of the building.
+It does not explicitly define the relationship between the concepts instead it prompts the design team to discuss and identify these themselves.

 ![image](https://github.com/user-attachments/assets/fa528eed-aaf7-4594-80ca-28a0022d8189)